-pERC agreed with the CGP's guidance indicating that patients with mycosis fungoides type of cutaneous T-cell lymphoma, which was not the subject of this review, should not qualify for treatment with romidepsin.
-However, individuals with mycosis fungoides that has transformed to an aggressive histology T-cell lymphoma should qualify for treatment, as these patients were included in the reviewed trials. pERC anticipates that QT prolongation may not be a significant concern attributed to romidepsin as the evidence seems to indicate that it is mainly attributable to the anti-emetics used with treatment, and not due to the romidepsin itself. pERC noted that patients with a specific subtype of PTCL (ALCL) should qualify for treatment with either romidepsin and brentuximab but was unable to comment on the comparative efficacy and cost effectiveness of the two drugs.
-While pERC agreed that this subset of patients is exceedingly small, the Committee agreed that jurisdictions need to consider the impact of making both these drugs available for this subset of patients.
+pERC agreed with the CGP's guidance indicating that patients with mycosis fungoides type of cutaneous Tcell lymphoma, which was not the subject of this review, should not qualify for treatment with romidepsin.
+However, individuals with mycosis fungoides that has transformed to an aggressive histology T-cell lymphoma should qualify for treatment, as these patients were included in the reviewed trials. pERC anticipates that QT prolongation may not be a significant concern attributed to romidepsin as the evidence seems to indicate that it is mainly attributable to the anti-emetics used with treatment, and not due to the romidepsin itself, pERC noted that patients with a specific subtype of PTCL (eq. anaplastic large cell lymphoma) should qualify for treatment with either romidepsin and brentuximab but was unable to comment on the comparative efficacy and cost effectiveness of the two drugs.
+At present there are no data available to guide sequencing of romidepsin or brentuximab.
+While pERC agreed that the number of patients with the anaplastic large cell lymphoma subset of PTCL is exceedingly small, the Committee agreed that jurisdictions need to consider the impact of making both these drugs available to these patients.
 Additional implementation impacts are also expected as a result of the 4 to 4.5 hours infusion time which will increase chemotherapy chair utilization and require additional nursing resources.
 Increase pharmacy preparation time will also be required due to the time needed to prepare the drug for administration due to its high viscosity.